 Cost Estimation uncertainties are assigned to the cost and effort for each activity.
-These uncertainties are used in the determination of contingency and are defined in the Key Assumptions Document.
+These uncertainties are used in the determination of contingency and are defined in current Project Execution Plan.

-The Project is undergoing a rebaselining exercise to adjust the cost and schedule impacted mainly by COVID19 and subsequent cancellations of on-ice seasons.
-This is a complete bottom up estimate for cost, schedule, and risk of the project needs for FY23-FY26 ("PY5-PY8).
+The project anticipates a rebaselining exercise in April, 2022 to adjust the cost and schedule impacted mainly by COVID19 and subsequent cancellations of on-ice seasons.